online-ml/river/docs/user-guide.quick-start.rst

    :linenos:

-   from skmultiflow.data import WaveformGenerator from skmultiflow.trees import HoeffdingTree from skmultiflow.evaluation import EvaluatePrequential
+   from skmultiflow.data import WaveformGenerator from skmultiflow.trees import HoeffdingTreeClassifier from skmultiflow.evaluation import EvaluatePrequential

    # 1. Create a stream
    stream = WaveformGenerator()
    stream.prepare_for_use()

-   # 2. Instantiate the HoeffdingTree classifier
+   # 2. Instantiate the HoeffdingTreeClassifier
-   ht = HoeffdingTree()
+   ht = HoeffdingTreeClassifier()

    # 3. Setup the evaluator
    evaluator = EvaluatePrequential(show_plot=True,